Anacortes, Washington: Recreation and tourism

 Anacortes is a popular destination for boaters and those traveling on to the San Juan Islands.
 The city maintains a 220 acre city park on the northwestern end of Fidalgo Island named "Washington Park".
 This park features camping, boat launching, and views of the San Juan Islands.
 The most prominent view is of Cypress Island.

 As a result of Anacortes' proximity to the Strait of Juan de Fuca, the area provides opportunities for whale-watching.
-The waters off of Anacortes and Fidalgo Island are home to several varieties of marine-life, including three resident Orca pods.
+The waters off of Anacortes and Fidalgo Island are home to several varieties of marine life, including three resident Orca pods.

 Anacortes Community Forest Lands, 2800 acre with 50 mi of mountain biking and hiking trails, are a valuable amenity in a city the size of Anacortes.
 In adjacent Mount Erie Park, a number of rock climbing routes are popular on the cliffs of the south and west faces of Mount Erie.
 Mount Erie offers scenic vistas from its 1273-foot peak.

+Two accessible walking trails follow the shoreline in Anacortes.
+The Tommy Thompson Trail connects 22nd Street to the refineries, featuring maritime buildings, light forests, and beaches.
+The Guemes Trail connects the La Merced Breakwater to the ferry landing with island views, sandy beaches, paved sections, and a boardwalk through a small nature preserve.
+The City of Anacortes plans to connect these two trails, and as of 2026 is planning the route.

 Anacortes hosts many long-distance cyclists, as it is the western terminus of the Adventure Cycling Association's Northern Tier cross-country bicycle route, which ends in Bar Harbor, Maine.